-- (c)(1) Except as provided in Rule 314, each measure reported by the committees of the Council identified in Rules 232 to 240 shall be referred to the Committee of the Whole for a review of its legal sufficiency and technical compliance with the drafting rules of the Council; for ascertaining completion of the record; for a determination of the sufficiency of the fiscal impact statement; and for scheduling for a legislative meeting. - (2) No measure may be reported by a committee for consideration at the Committee of the Whole unless the measure was accompanied by a fiscal impact statement and a legal sufficiency determination, as required by Rules 309 and 310, respectively, at the time of committee markup. - (3) A measure and accompanying committee report, reported by a committee for consideration at the Committee of the Whole, may be presented by the chairperson of the committee or by another member of the committee designated by the chairperson of the committee.
+- (c)(1) Except as provided in Rule 314, each measure reported by the committees of the Council identified in Rules 232 to 241 shall be referred to the Committee of the Whole for a review of its legal sufficiency and technical compliance with the drafting rules of the Council; for ascertaining completion of the record; for a determination of the sufficiency of the fiscal impact statement; and for scheduling for a legislative meeting. - (2) No measure may be reported by a committee for consideration at the Committee of the Whole unless the measure was accompanied by a fiscal impact statement and a legal sufficiency determination, as required by Rules 309 and 310, respectively, at the time of committee markup. - (3) A measure and accompanying committee report, reported by a committee for consideration at the Committee of the Whole, may be presented by the chairperson of the committee or by another member of the committee designated by the chairperson of the committee.
 In the absence of the chairperson of the committee and the designation of a member of the committee, the Chairman shall present the measure and committee report for consideration at the Committee of the Whole. - (4) If amendments have been made to a measure by a committee that are substantial and outside the legislative jurisdiction of the committee, the Chairman may refer the measure to the relevant committee before the legislation is scheduled for a legislative meeting. - (5) The Secretary shall prepare a log of committee reports that have been filed timely for review by the Committee of the Whole.
 The log may be updated to reflect additional filings as of noon on the third business day before the Committee of the Whole meeting. - (d) Notwithstanding any other provision of the Rules, the Committee of the Whole may hold a hearing or roundtable, or conduct an investigation, on any matter relating to District affairs. - (e) The following agencies come within the purview of the Committee of the Whole:

 Board for the Condemnation of Insanitary Buildings

-Board of Industrial Trades

 Board of Review of Anti-Deficiency Violations

-Board of Zoning Adjustment

-Commemorative Works Committee

-Commission and Office on Out of School Time Grants and Youth Outcomes

 Commission on the Arts and Humanities

-Common Lottery Board

-Community Schools Advisory Committee

-Construction Codes Coordinating Board

 Council of the District of Columbia

-Department of Buildings (jointly with the Committee on Facilities and Family Services)
+Department of Buildings (including construction codes)

-District of Columbia Education Research Practice Partnership Review Panel
+Deputy Mayor for Education

-District of Columbia Educational Opportunity for Military Children State
+District of Columbia Auditor

-Council

-District of Columbia Public Charter School Board
+District of Columbia Public Charter Schools